blockvigil/api-usage-examples/erc20/README.md

 * `ETHVIGIL_USER_ADDRESS` -- associated with the above private key
 * `ETHVIGIL_API_KEY` -- a token passed in HTTP request headers to authenticate POST calls.
 Works with GET calls too.

+>Hint: If you have `ev-cli` installed, you can use [dumpsettings](https://ethvigil.com/docs/cli_onboarding#backup-settings-and-recover-later) to recover your EthVigil credentials

 Leave the `contractAddress` field as it is.
 Fill it up once you deploy the `ERC20Mintable.sol` contract through the python script.

 ## Setting up webhook listener server